dask/hdfs3/docs/source/index.rst

 Short-circuit reads in HDFS
 ---------------------------

 Typically in HDFS, all data reads go through the datanode.
-Alternatively, it is possible to bypass the communication path through the datanode and read directly from a file.
-This is useful in cases where we know the locations of data blocks and can improve read speeds.
+Alternatively, a process that runs on the same node as the data to bypass or `short-circuit` the communication path through the datanode and instead read directly from a file.

 HDFS and ``hdfs3`` can be configured for short-circuit reads using the following two steps:

-* Set the ``LIBHDFS3_CONF`` environment vairable to the location of the hdfs-site.xml configuration file (e.g.,
+* Set the ``LIBHDFS3_CONF`` environment variable to the location of the hdfs-site.xml configuration file (e.g.,
   ``export LIBHDFS3_CONF=/etc/hadoop/conf/hdfs-site.xml``).